 Housing costs in South Lake Tahoe are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, South Lake Tahoe is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, South Lake Tahoe isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in South Lake Tahoe are a mix of both white- and blue-collar jobs.
 Overall, South Lake Tahoe is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in South Lake Tahoe who work in food service (14.62%), sales jobs (10.96%), and office and administrative support (10.21%).
+There are especially a lot of people living in South Lake Tahoe who work in food service (15.63%), office and administrative support (11.26%), and sales jobs (10.64%).

 Another notable thing is that South Lake Tahoe is a major vacation destination.
 Much of the city’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, South Lake Tahoe’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-The education level of South Lake Tahoe citizens is a little higher than the average for US cities and towns: 23.24% of adults in South Lake Tahoe have at least a bachelor's degree.
+The citizens of South Lake Tahoe are slightly better educated than the national average of 21.84% for all cities and towns, with 24.00% of adults in South Lake Tahoe having a bachelor's degree or advanced degree.

-South Lake Tahoe is a very ethnically-diverse city.
+South Lake Tahoe is an extremely ethnically-diverse city.
 The people who call South Lake Tahoe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Lake Tahoe residents report their race to be White, followed by Asian.
 South Lake Tahoe also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.33% of the city’s residents.
+People of Hispanic or Latino origin account for 33.40% of the city’s residents.
 Important ancestries of people in South Lake Tahoe include Irish, English, Italian, and French .

 The most common language spoken in South Lake Tahoe is English.
 Other important languages spoken here include Spanish and Tagalog.